ismaelbelghiti/Tigwi/API/API-Spec/SpecAccount.md

-﻿Tigwi - API Specification by L. de HARO, A. de MYTTENAERE and T. ZIMMERMANN
+Tigwi - API Specification by L. de HARO, A. de MYTTENAERE and T. ZIMMERMANN

 #Get informations about an _account_